-Brynjudalsá is a beautiful river with 11 km of fishing water and two waterfalls where many of the salmon are caught.
-The river is quite productive and the average catch is around 250 salmon per year which is quite impressive for a 2 rod river.
+Brynjudalsa river is a beautiful small 2 rod salmon river with 11 km of fishing water and two waterfalls where many of the salmon are caught.
+The river offers some technical fishing and is quite productive, the average catch is around 250 salmon per year, which is quite impressive for a 2 rod river.
+The river is fly only and fished with a single handed rod and a floating line.

 Good to know